 Other people and professionals may be consulted and other sources of information may be included in this assessment.
 This may include Health professionals, Core Group members, Historical and current information held within Social Care records to ensure a robust and clear multi-agency approach.
 The parent/s will be notified of this where appropriate.

 Ambient House Parenting Assessment focuses on identifying strengths and worries in relation to three key areas which are based on the Common Assessment Framework:

 • Parenting capacity.

 The Ambient House Parenting Assessment will include the following methods of assessments:

-• Observations of both parent and child that will generate placement plans and reports will be at minimum intervals of: Initial, 1 week, 3 weeks, 6 weeks, 9 weeks, 12 weeks (to be agreed with Parent’s social worker).
+• Observations of both parent and child that will generate placement plans and reports can be at intervals of: Initial, 1 week, 3 weeks, 6 weeks, 9 weeks, 12 weeks (to be agreed with Parent’s social worker and court).

 • Interviewing parents.

 • Direct work with parent.
 As part of the direct work Parent’s may be given “homework” in the form of tasks, targets or reflections to complete.